freeCodeCamp/guide/src/pages/certifications/responsive-web-design/applied-visual-design/create-a-horizontal-line-using-the-hr-element/index.md

 ---
 ## Create a Horizontal Line Using the hr Element

 The `hr` tag is one of the simplest HTML elements.
-It creates a thin horizontal line line across it's parent element.
+It creates a thin horizontal line line across its parent element.

 This lesson uses the `hr` tag to separate the title and content of a "card".
 So how do you create an `hr` element?